National Defense Authorization Act for Fiscal Year 2025: Provisions

+(2) even with such applications, particular care must be taken to ensure that the incorporation of artificial intelligence and machine learning tools does not increase the risk that our Nation’s most critical strategic assets can be compromised.

+(b) Statement of Policy.—It is the policy of the United States that the use of artificial intelligence efforts should not compromise the integrity of nuclear safeguards, whether through the functionality of weapons systems, the validation of communications from command authorities, or the principle of requiring positive human actions in execution of decisions by the President with respect to the employment of nuclear weapons.

 Legislative history

 The National Defense Authorization Act is an annual bill proposed in the United States Congress that redefines the United States military budget for the following fiscal year.
 Each chamber of Congress introduces a version of the NDAA for 2025.

 The House introduced on April 18, 2024.
 On May 22, the House Armed Services Committee approved its version by a 57–1 vote.
 On June 14, the United States House of Representatives passed the US$895 billion defense spending bill in a 217–199 vote.
 The Senate Armed Services Committee approved the Senate's version of the bill on June 14 in a 22–3 vote.
 Reed reintroduced the new Senate version as on July 8 which was suspended.
 On December 7, was used as the legislative vehicle for the conference report.
 The bill passed the House on December 11 by a vote of 281–140.
 On December 18, the bill passed the Senate by a vote of 85–14.

 On December 23, 2024, Biden signed the bill into law, but issued a statement saying he "strongly opposes" the provision restricting coverage of gender-affirming treatments for minors under TRICARE.